Luos-io/Documentation/src/pages/overview/general-basics.md

 IDs are assigned from the nearest to the furthest node branch by branch, from the point of view of the container running the detection.
 Following this logic, the container running the detection will have the ID 1, the next one will have the ID 2, etc.

-> *Note:* Multiple detection by different containers at the same time is not allowed.
+> *Note:* Multiple detections by different containers at the same time is not allowed.

-It's possible to detect the network frequently in order to dynamically discover included or excluded containers while running.
-Go to [Routing table](../low/containers/routing-table.md) page for more informations.
+It is possible to execute a detection on the network frequently in order to dynamically discover included or excluded containers while running.
+Go to [Routing table](../low/containers/routing-table.md) page for more information.